 Directed Studies Option

-Working closely with the Department Chair and/or a full-time faculty member, students design an engineering education meeting individualized personal and professional goals.
+Working closely with a faculty advisor and/or a full-time faculty member, students design an engineering education meeting individualized personal and professional goals.

 |ENGR1000||INTRODUCTION TO ENGINEERING||3|